Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Introduction

 Due to the curse of dimensionality, on the other hand, only a few papers studied high-dimensional change point analysis, which mainly focused on the change point estimation.
-See \cite{lee2016LASSO,JMLR:v20:18-460,lee2018oracle,leonardi2016computationally,zhang2015change-point,JMLR:v22:19-531,WLLZ2022}.
-However, none of the aforementioned papers develop hypothesis testing procedure, which is the prerequisite for the change point detection.
+See \cite{lee2016LASSO,JMLR:v20:18-460,lee2018oracle,leonardi2016computationally,JMLR:v22:19-531,WLLZ2022}.
+However, none of the aforementioned papers handle hypothesis testing, which is the prerequisite for the change point detection.
 Furthermore, most existing literature requires strong conditions on the underlying errors $\epsilon_i$ for deriving the desirable theoretical properties, which may not be applicable when the data are heavy-tailed or contaminated by outliers.
 One possible solution is to use the robust method such as median regression in \cite{lee2018oracle} for change point estimation.
-As discussed in \cite{zou2008composite,bradic2011penalized,2014A}, when making statistical inference for homogeneous linear models, the asymptotic relative efficiency of median regression-based estimators compared to least squared-based is only about 64\% in both low and high dimensions.
+As discussed in \cite{zou2008composite,2014A}, when making statistical inference for homogeneous linear models, the asymptotic relative efficiency of median regression-based estimators compared to least squared-based is only about 64\% in both low and high dimensions.
 In addition, inference based on quantile regression can have arbitrarily small relative efficiency compared to the least squared based regression.
-Our proposed tail-adaptive method is the first one that can perform simultaneous change point testing and estimation for high-dimensional linear regression models with different distributions.
+Our proposed tail-adaptive method is the one that can perform simultaneous change point testing and estimation for high-dimensional linear regression models with different distributions.
 In addition to controlling the type I error to any desirable level, the proposed method enjoys simultaneously high power and accuracy for the change point testing and identification across various underlying error distributions when there exists a change point.
-Besides literature in the regression setting, change point analysis has also been carried out for the setting of high-dimensional mean vectors and some mean vector-based extensions.
-See \cite{Aue2009Break,Jirak2015Uniform,cho2016change,Liu2019Unified}) and many others.